ETH-Unity/EthNetwork/README.md

 <img src="https://github.com/ETH-Unity/EthNetwork/blob/main/Diagrams/User-Device_UML.png" height="400">

 #### DeviceDevice Contract
 The DeviceDevice smart contract is designed to manage interactions between IoT devices.
 In this case, it links a sensor and a fan, enabling the sensor to report temperature data to the blockchain.
+Fan fetches the stored temperature from the blockchain and when the temperature is received, it calculates the new fan speed and updates the fan on Unity Client.

 <img src="https://github.com/ETH-Unity/EthNetwork/blob/main/Diagrams/Device-Device_UML.png" height="400">